 - Reduces anxiety and pressure on the student; when being sent to a school counselor it’s often viewed as confrontational or “getting in trouble”.

-- To increase involvement of parents and family in our therapeutic effort
+- To increase the involvement of parents and family in our therapeutic effort

-- Makes the student feel secure by providing a discreet routine and outlet to discuss their issues.
+- It makes the student feel secure by providing a discreet routine and outlet to discuss their issues.